abarker/abarker.github.io/content/understanding_python_imports.rst

 language which can be confusing.
 There are a few possible sources of
 confusion:

-* Certain import statements which work in modules inside packages do not work in modules which are not inside packages, and vice versa.
+* Certain import statements which work for modules inside packages do not work for modules outside of packages, and vice versa.

 * Some of the import syntax does not generalize in the way one might first expect it does.